software-developer-org/bootcamp/challenge_010-git_and_github/010_git_and_github.md

 ## update file, commit, and push to GitHub
   - create a new issue
-    - title: git started, file update
+    - title: git started, feature update
     - write: updating file related to #4
     - Assignees: assign this issue to yourself
     - remember issue number (e.g. 5)